ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - day planning.md

 Note:
 - all the part of Mongoose is usually demanding for students.
-- try to ask for challenges/exercises
+- try to include challenges/exercises